Fitch Affirms R+V Lebensversicherung AG's IFS at 'AA-'; Outlook Stable

 importance to GFG/DZ

-Bank AG, a change in Fitch's view of the entities' core status
+Bank AG or a change in Fitch's view of the entities' core status

 Key rating triggers for an upgrade include an upgrade of GFG/DZ